A system architecture for parallel analysis of flux-balanced metabolic pathways: Implementation and analysis

 \subsubsection{CHO cell metabolism}

 To prove the proposed concept on metabolic networks, a core model of Chinese Hamster Ovary (CHO) cell metabolism was chosen from~\cite{provost2004dynamic,jayapal2007recombinant}.
 CHO derived cell lines are the preferred host cells for the production of therapeutic proteins~\cite{xu2011genomic}.
 The stoichiometric matrix of this network is of size $12 18$ with two boundary reactions $r_0$ and $r_{15}$.
 An NVIDIA GeForce GT330M GPU and CUDA version 5.5 platform were chosen.
 An Intel Core-i5 CPU with 4 GB RAM was used to run the test.
+The source code and results are provided at https://github.com/marabzadeh/GPU-GB-EFM.
 The network has 7 EFMs.
 Using random pathway creation, five EFMs were obtained.
 Table~\ref{tab:table2} summarizes the results after attempting 48 EFM candidates with depth $L=4$ and $r_{max}=4$.
 The global memory used to store the network on GPU was approximately 2 MBytes.
 To test that all EFMs are computable by the approach, contributing reactions of each EFM were selected intentionally in the algorithm and their pathway were created.
 This test was passed and all EFMs were observed.
 Considering enough time and resource, the approach can lead to the calculation of all EFMs, as proved by Theorem 1.

 Fig~\ref{fig:cho} illustrates the steps for creating one of the EFMs in the metabolic network of CHO cell.
 The table in the top-right corner of this figure shows the flux of reactions from the point of view of the in-process metabolites step by step.
 There are six steps to balance the pathways and Step 7 shows the fluxes of the balanced pathway.
 The in-process metabolites in each step are shown by big-circles.
 In each step, fluxes are not equal in active threads.
 This happens due to the accessibility of threads to the shared data of the reactions.
 To overcome the conflict, a flag is set when a reaction flux is read in Eq (1) and reset after write.
 If another thread reads the flag as set, it should wait for the flag to reset.